discordjs/guide/guide/interactions/select-menus.md

 # Select menus

 With the components API, you can create interactive message components.
-In this page, we'll cover how to send, receive, and respond to select menus using discord.js!
+On this page, we'll cover how to send, receive, and respond to select menus using discord.js!

 ::: tip
 This page is a follow-up to the [interactions (slash commands) page](/interactions/slash-commands.md).
 Please carefully read those first so that you can understand the methods used in this section.